 What’s the difference between a remortgage and equity release?

-In contrast, you don’t have to make any monthly repayments with equity release as everything is repaid once you pass away, usually through the sale of your property.
+In contrast, you don’t have to make any monthly repayments with equity release, as everything is repaid once you pass away - usually through the sale of your property.
 The process of getting an equity release loan can be more flexible than a remortgage.
-There is no need for a gruelling mortgage interview while the approach to credit checks is slightly different.
+There's no need for a gruelling mortgage interview while the approach to credit checks is slightly different.
 Your credit history is important when it comes to a mortgage as it gives an indication of how well you can afford repayments, but equity release providers can be more flexible.
-They are more concerned about the value of the property so could be more understanding about county court judgements and bankruptcies that would cause many mortgage lenders to steer clear.
+They are more concerned about the value of the property, so can be more understanding about county court judgements and bankruptcies that would cause many mortgage lenders to steer clear.

 How to buy a second property using equity release

-You then need to consider how much you actually want to release so you can cover the cost of the property purchase as well as any transaction costs such as legal fees, Stamp Duty plus any lettings agent or property maintenance fees.
-Remember though, the bigger the loan you take out, the more interest you will have to pay so it is only worth releasing what you need or using providers that let you withdraw funds in tranches.
+You then need to consider how much you actually want to release so you can cover the cost of the property purchase as well as any transaction costs such as legal fees, stamp duty, plus any lettings agent or property maintenance fees.
+Remember though, the bigger the loan you take out, the more interest you will have to pay so it is only worth releasing what you need or using providers that let you withdraw funds in portions.

 Things to consider before using equity release schemes